arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 [GeoJSON polygons](https://tools.ietf.org/html/rfc7946#section-3.1.6) consists
 of a series of closed `LineString` objects (ring-like).
-These *LineRing* objects consists of four or more vertices with the first and last coordinate pairs beeing equal.
+These *LineRing* objects consist of four or more vertices with the first and last coordinate pairs being equal.
 Coordinates of a Polygon are an array of linear ring coordinate arrays.
 The first element in the array represents the exterior ring.
 Any subsequent elements represent interior rings (or holes).

-No holes:
+No Holes:
 ```
 {
   "type": "Polygon",